wp-plugins/jquery-t-countdown-widget/readme.txt

 2. screenshot-2.png catches the `jQuery T Minus CountDown Widget` in some hot on-page action.
 Take care, number 7, your scene is next.

 == Changelog ==

+= 1.6 =
+* Added automatic 3-digit weeks and days.
+* Pimped out the Jedi css switcher to better handle user generated styles.
+* Added new carbonite style by Lauren at siliconstudio.com

 = 1.5 =
 * Cleaned up code that was throwing array_merge warning errors on some systems.